 For ZenLedger, Veterans Day is a very special day because our CEO and Co-Founder Pat Larsen is a veteran.
 Pat graduated from the U.S. Air Force Academy.
 As a mission commander for the U.S. Navy, he commanded search & rescue and combat medical evacuation missions on two combat tours in Iraq.

-I.B.: Pat, how has your service in the Navy helped you achieve success in your business?
-What qualities has it built in you that are helping you to be a successful entrepreneur?
+Question: Pat, how has your service in the Navy helped you achieve success in your business?
+What qualities have it built in you that are helping you to be a successful entrepreneur?

-I.B.: Leaving the military is a big change, and for many people it takes a lot of time and effort to get adjusted.
-Shifting from being in military to starting your own business in the crypto space, it sounds like a huge change.
+Question: Leaving the military is a big change, and for many people, it takes a lot of time and effort to get adjusted.
+Shifting from being in the military to starting your own business in the crypto space, sounds like a huge change.
 How did it go for you?